ETS-ReactNative4/Note/Nodejs/Package-Management/package.json.md

 [package.json](https://docs.npmjs.com/files/package.json)

+## main
+The main field is a module ID that is the primary entry point to your program.
+That is, if your package is named foo, and a user installs it, and then does require("foo"), then your main module's exports object will be returned.

+## private
+If you set "private": true in your package.json, then npm will refuse to publish it.

+## files
+Files attribute determines what files and folders will be published by NPM.

 ## scripts

 The “scripts” property is a dictionary containing script commands that are run at various times in the lifecycle of your package.